View All Types of Different Fire Extinguishers

 Class B Fires are flammable liquids, such as Petrol's & Oils

-Carbon Dioxide Fire Extinguisher (CO2)
+Type: Carbon Dioxide

 A Carbon Dioxide Fire Extinguisher, also better known as a CO2 is used for Electrical Fires Only.